-Reports for each of these reviews have previously been provided to the congressional committees with the Section 707 Report, as required by Section 707(b)(1)(F) of FISA.
+(U) Reports for each of these reviews have previously been provided to the congressional committees with the Section 707 Report, as required by Section 707(b)(1)(F) of FISA.

 (U) As a part of the onsite reviews, the joint oversight team examines documents related to CIA's retention, dissemination, and querying of Section 702-acquired data.
-The team reviews a sample of communications acquired under Section 702 and identified as containing United States person information that have been minimized and retained by CIA.
+The team reviews a sample of communications acquired under Section 702 and identified as containing U.S. person information that has been minimized and retained by CIA.
 Reviewers ensure that communications have been properly minimized and discuss with personnel issues involving the proper application of CIA's minimization procedures.
-The team also reviews all disseminations of information acquired under Section 702 that CIA identified as potentially containing United States person information.
+The team also reviews all disseminations of information acquired under Section 702 that CIA identified as potentially containing U.S. person information.
 NSD and ODNI also review CIA's written foreign intelligence justifications for all queries using United States person identifiers of the content of unminimized Section 702-acquired communications.

-(S//NF) CIA may receive 111 unminimized Section 702-acquired communications.
-Such communications must be minimized pursuant to CIA's minimization procedures.
-1 as further described in detail in Appendix A, CIA nominates potential Section 702 targets to NSA. the joint oversight team conducts onsite visits at CIA to review CIA's original source documentation results of these visits are included in the bimonthly NSA review reports discussed above.
+visits are included in the bimonthly NSA review reports discussed above.
 CIA has established internal compliance mechanisms and procedures to oversee proper implementation of its Section 702 authorities.
 These processes are further described in Appendix A.